 Toronto grew rapidly in the 1800s with many immigrants arriving from Britain.
 Despite setbacks, such as a cholera outbreak in 1832 or a fire in 1849, the city continued to flourish and in 1867 Toronto became the capital of Ontario.
 Its population grew from 30,000 in 1851 to 180,000 by 1891, with more and more immigrants from Europe arriving and choosing Toronto as their new home.

 Today Toronto still appeals to many new arrivals and is a major financial centre.
-In 2020, Toronto’s population was 2.9 million.
-It is the fifth-largest city in North America and continues to grow steadily.
+In the 2021 census, Toronto’s population was 2,794,356.
+It is the fifth-largest city in the whole of North America and continues to grow steadily.

 Montreal is located at a site originally inhabited by the Iroquois who lived in Quebec for thousands of years.
 A French explorer, Jacques Cartier, was one of the first Europeans to arrive on the island in 1535.
 Together with his man they climbed the mountain on the island, claimed the land for France and named the mountain Mont-Royal.
 The city, however, was originally named Ville Marie, until Paul de Chomeday Maisonneuve officially founded the city of Montreal in 1642.